AI-enhanced Collective Intelligence: AI-enhanced collective intelligence framework

-Assistant-type AI systems are generally used as technical tools that complement or augment human abilities to increase human efficiency in performing tasks.
+Assistant-type AI systems generally function as technical tools with limited autonomy, designed to complement or augment human abilities and enhance efficiency in task performance.
 For example, language translation AI can assist in translating text or spoken language, facilitating communication across language barriers.
-Generative AI can inspire human creators and provide them with new ideas \cite{doshi2023generative}.
+LLMs in education can assist students' learning by adapting to different roles based on the prompts provided by the students~\cite{mollick2023assigning}.
 Administrative AI assistants can help schedule meetings, manage emails, and organize tasks.
 Smart home AI assistants such as Alexa and Siri can help manage smart home devices, play music, provide weather updates, answer questions, and assist with daily routines.
-AI assistants are technical tools that help humans to coordinate tasks in an efficient manner, optimize their decision making, as well as personalize their experiences.
+AI assistants are technical tools that help humans coordinate tasks efficiently, optimize their decision-making, and personalize their experiences.